Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 An example job script using the [mnist example](https://github.com/Lumi-supercomputer/lumi-reframe-tests/tree/main/checks/containers/ML_containers/src/pytorch/mnist)
 (itself based on an example by Google) is:

 1. The mnist example needs some data files.
-We can get them in the job script (as we did before) but also simply install them now, avoiding repeated downloads when using the script multiple times (in the example with wrappers it was in the job script to have a one file example).
+We can get them in the job script but also simply install them now, avoiding repeated downloads when using the script multiple times (in the example with wrappers it was in the job script to have a one file example).
     First create a directory for your work on this example and go into that directory.